tjohnston-softdev/aurion-assessment-2110/instructions.md

 * Result values for each test case are displayed to the console, same as above.
 * For the submission itself, only the actual values are displayed.
 	* At first, I thought implementing a full unit test suite would have been excessive given that we only had three days to complete the assessment.
-	* Proper unit tests were finally implemented in a later update in my own time.
+	* Proper unit tests were finally implemented in a later update during my own time.
+	* The unit tests directly compare the expected and actual values for the given test cases.

 #### Dependencies

 * The submission itself uses no third-party packages.
 Everything is written in native Node JS.
 * Unit tests were implemented using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/)
+	* Keep in mind that formal unit tests were not included in the original submission.

 ----